vladdou/ms4-of-stories-shop/README.md

 Since I chose to make this webpage for my own brand I felt a freedom to create it in line with my own preference of design which is minimalistic, clean and with an earthy tone to the coloring.
 All of these features, in my opinion, corresponds well with my intentions of making this site easy to navigate and to highlight the products.
 A user entering this page should have a logical as well as an effortless and pleasant way to the products.

  #### Colors
 Since the company is working with products only made of natural materials I wanted to have colors that was representing nature and sustainability.
-I choose two different shades of green that I thought fit this purpose perfectly, #637867 & #939891 and that is calming for the eye. #F2F1EF was picked from the hero image on the index page and used as a background overlay to tie the pages together.
+I chose two different shades of green that I thought fit this purpose perfectly, #637867 & #939891 and that is calming for the eye. #F2F1EF was picked from the hero image on the index page and used as a background overlay to tie the pages together.

 ![color palette](static/README/images/color-palette.png)